-It was only mere months ago we were telling the world that they should give Jupiter’s Legacy a go on Netflix - the big budget superhero series created by Mark Millar.
-It was a show with lofty ambitions and was meant to be the start of multiple seasons, but it’s been revealed that it’s been canned, with a spin-off show replacing it.
+It was only a year or so ago we were telling the world that they should give Jupiter’s Legacy a go on Netflix - the big budget superhero series created by Mark Millar.
+It was a show with lofty ambitions and was meant to be the start of multiple seasons, but that was canned soon after release, with a spin-off show replacing it.

 Then recently we said, sure try Cowboy Bebop, that one is a lot of fun.
 Then the night of the long knives came.

 The best cancelled Netflix shows

 1. The OA